Multimodal Image Synthesis and Editing: The Generative AI Era: Modality Foundations

 \subsection{Text Guidance}

-Compared to visual guidance, such as edges and object masks, text prompt provides a more flexible way to express visual concepts.
-The text-to-image synthesis task aims to produce clear, photo-realistic images with high semantic relevance to the corresponding text guidance.
-This task is very challenging as text descriptions are often ambiguous and can lead to numerous images with correct semantics.
-In addition, images and texts come with heterogeneous features, which makes it hard to learn accurate and reliable mapping across the two modalities.
-Thus, learning an accurate embedding of text description plays an important role in text-guided image synthesis and editing.
+Compared with visual guidance, text guidance provides a more versatile and flexible way to express and describe visual concepts.
+This is because text can capture a wide range of ideas and details that may not be easily communicated through other means.
+Text descriptions can be ambiguous and open to interpretation.
+This is both a challenge and an opportunity.
+It's a challenge because it can lead to a wide array of possible images that accurately represent the text, making it harder to predict the outcome.
+However, it's also an opportunity because it allows for greater creativity and diversity in the resulting images.
+The text-to-image synthesis task \cite{zhang2017stackgan,zhang2018stackgan++,reed2016generative,frolov2021adversarial} aims to produce clear, photo-realistic images with high semantic relevance to the corresponding text guidance.
+Notably, text and images are different types of data which makes it difficult to learn an accurate and reliable mapping from one to the other.
+Techniques for integrating text guidance, such as representation learning, play a crucial role in text-guided image synthesis and editing.

-\textbf{Text Encoding.} Learning useful encodings from textual representations is a non-trivial task \cite{frolov2021adversarial}.
+\textbf{Text Guidance Encoding.} Learning faithful representation from text description is a non-trivial task.
 There are a number of traditional text representations, such as Word2Vec \cite{mikolov2013distributed} and Bag-of-Words \cite{harris1954distributional}.
-With the prevalence of deep neural networks, Reed \etal \cite{reed2016generative} propose to encode texts with a character-level convolutional recurrent neural network (char-CNN-RNN) that is pre-trained to learn correspondences between texts and images.
-In addition, AttnGAN \cite{xu2018attngan} learns text encoding with a bi-directional LSTM \cite{schuster1997bidirectional} by concatenating its hidden states.
-Instead of obtaining the embedding with a pre-trained network, StackGAN \cite{zhang2017stackgan} randomly samples latent variables from a Gaussian distribution defined by the text embedding.
-This encoding technique is widely adopted as it encourages smoothness over the textual guidance manifold.
+With the prevalence of deep neural networks, Recurrent Neural Network (RNN) \cite{reed2016generative} and LSTM \cite{xu2018attngan} are widely adopted to encode texts as features \cite{qiao2019mirrorgan}.
 With the development of pre-trained models in natural language processing field, several studies \cite{wang2021faces,pavllo2020controlling} also explore to perform text encoding by leveraging large-scale pre-trained language models such as BERT \cite{devlin2018bert}.

-Recently, Contrastive Language-Image Pre-training (CLIP) \cite{radford2021learning} achieves SOTA image representation performance by learning the alignment of images and the corresponding captions from a large amount of image and text pairs.
-As illustrated in Fig. \ref{im_clip}, CLIP jointly optimizes a text encoder and an image encoder to maximize the cosine similarity between positive pairs and minimizing that of negative pairs, yielding informative text embeddings.
+Remarkably, with a large number of image-text pairs for training, Contrastive Language-Image Pre-training (CLIP) \cite{radford2021learning} yields informative text embeddings by learning the alignment of images and the corresponding captions, and has been widely adopted for text encoding.